Schizophrenia, a form of psychosis, is characterised by distortion to thinking and perception and inappropriate or blunted affect.

 ICD-10 can be used to give a framework for diagnosis.

-In patients suffering with an psychotic episode lasting for at least one month schizophrenia may be diagnosed if one (or more) of the following is present:
+In patients suffering from a psychotic episode lasting for at least one month, schizophrenia may be diagnosed if one (or more) of the following is present:

-Or it may be diagnosed in patients suffering with an psychotic episode lasting for at least one month if two (or more) of the following are present:
+Or it may be diagnosed in patients suffering from a psychotic episode lasting for at least one month if two (or more) of the following are present: